ShubhamPawar-3333/Full-Stack-ToDo-List-App/README.md

      mvn spring-boot:run
      ```
    - Access the H2 console at `http://localhost:8080/h2-console` (username: sa, password: <empty>).
+   - Verify the schema: Check for `USERS` and `TASKS` tables in the H2 console.
 4. **Documentation**:
    - Requirements are documented in `docs/requirements.md`.
    - Architecture is documented in `docs/architecture.md`.